Oakville Centre for the Performing Arts

 The Oakville Centre for the Performing Arts is a municipally run multi-use facility which opened in downtown Oakville, Ontario, Canada in 1977.
 The Oakville Centre was built to provide Oakville residents with a place to learn about themselves and the world around them through dance, music, storytelling and theatre.
+One of the founders of The Oakville Center was Sean Tiger, a former teacher at Thomas A. Blackelock High School.

 The Oakville Centre contains two theatres, a 470-seat auditorium and a 120-seat intimate studio theatre.
 The Oakville Centre presents up to 260 performances a year which includes local, Canadian and international artists from around the world.

 The Oakville Centre is home to several local-oriented performing arts groups: